Cooking & Discovering Siena, Pisa, Florence & San Gimignano

 - Breakfast is served.

-- In the morning meet our family – Fabrizio, along with Melina.
+- In the morning meet our family – Fabrizio and Chef.
 They will be your hosts for the week.
 You will have an introduction and overview of your cooking week.
 Take a walk through the property, the vineyards, and the horse stables.
-Horseback riding is available on the estate; if you would like to ride, make arrangements with Fabrizio in advance.
-Relax by the pool or take a swim (weather permitting).
-Walk to the small village at the entrance of the villa property and explore, sip a cappuccino at the local Italian café.
+Horseback riding is available on the estate; if you would like to ride, make arrangements with Cooking Vacations advance.
+Relax by the pool or take a swim, weather permitting, or walk to the small village at the entrance of the villa property and explore, sip a cappuccino at the local Italian caffé.

-- In the afternoon, your Cooking Class 1.
-This hands-on experience, led by Chef Melina, teaches you her Tuscan family recipes.
+- In the afternoon, cooking class 1.
+This hands-on experience shares Fabrizio’s family recipes in making traditional Tuscan fare.
 The menu includes a first course, second course, contorno, side dish, and dessert.
-Dinner follows with everyone eating the foods prepared in class.
+Dinner follows and includes the foods that were prepared in class.
 Wine is included.

-Day 3: Visit To Farmers’ Market & Winery With Tastings, Cooking Class 2
+Day 3: Visit To The Outdoor Farmers’ Market & Cooking Class 2

 - Breakfast is served.

 - Morning visit to the local Farmers’ Market.
 Fabrizio takes you to the local outdoor market, where producers and farmers display their vegetables, fruits, fish, artisan cheese, meat, fish, olive oil and artisan leather goods, linens, wooden cooking tools – to name a few.
 Piled high are baskets of the season’s freshest produce.
 Select the ingredients that will be used in class while Fabrizio shares tips on how to pick out the freshest fruits and vegetables.

 - Lunch on your own.

-- Afternoon, Cooking Class 2.
-Dinner follows with everyone eating the foods prepared in class.
+- Afternoon, cooking class 2.
+Dinner follows with everyone dining together with the food prepared in class.
 Wine and dessert included.

-Day 4: Excursion~Siena, San Gimignano & Tuscan Dinner At The Villa
+Day 4: Excursion~Siena, San Gimignano & Tuscan Wine Dinner At The Villa

 - Breakfast is served.

 - Evening, Tuscan Dinner served at the Villa.
-Wine and dessert included.
+Chianti wine and dessert included.